ankit7540/RamanSpecCalibration/python_module/README.md

 Usage
 ----------------
-Following commands are run under the Python interpreter environment.
-Alternatively use any Python IDE like Spyder, IDLE or PyCharm).
+Following commands are run under a Python interpreter environment.
+Alternatively, one can use any Python IDE like Spyder, IDLE or PyCharm).
 IDE are best suited since the obtained results can be immediately viewed using the matplotlib plots.